SEL-Columbia/dristhi-documentation/source/dristhi_app/architecture_forms/index.markdown

 **form_data_definition_version**
 This defines the version of the form definition.
 Every time the form definition changes, this version must be incremented.
 This will be useful when handling the form.
 **bind_type**
 This defines the entity for which the form is being filled.
-As of now, the possible values for this are eligible_couple, mother or child.
+As of now, the possible values for this are *eligible_couple, mother or child*.
 **default_bind_path**
 This is the default value for bind path in case it is not specified in the field.
 **fields**